 The Foundation

-The Foundation’s ongoing mission is to honour and perpetuate the century-long legacy and stewardship of the Siu family, whose multi-generational contributions have been important in shaping Hong Kong society through key architectural projects, urban development, and the preservation of cultural heritage.
-Through successive generations, the family has exemplified responsible custodianship, civic leadership, and cultural vision that transcends any single lifetime.
+The Foundation’s mission is to honour and perpetuate the Siu clan's 160-years of recorded legacy, whose multi-generational contributions have been important in shaping Hong Kong society through key architectural projects, urban development, and the preservation of architectural heritage.

 Philanthropic Mission